martinklepsch/derivatives/README.md

 Also it can be turned into a registry that can help with only creating needed derivatives and freeing them up when they become unused (see `org.martinklepsch.derivatives/derivatives-manager`).

+> What follows is Rum specific and this library has a dependency on Rum but this pattern could be used with old Om apps, or even Reagent's reactions.
+I'm very open to changes in that direction.

 In a Rum component tree you might use *derivatives* as follows (assuming `*db-atom` and `dev-spec` as above):

 ```clojure